logo

 Fruit body: Usually single but sometimes two or more fuse into a composite fruit body.

 Gills: Has short spines rather than gills.
-Spines are same colour as cap and slightly decurrent.
+Spines are same colour as cap and slightly gills are seen to curve down along the stem." class="glossary_link" href="/mushrooms/glossary#decurrent">decurrent.

 Stem: Short, stout and brittle.
 Often off-centre.
 Paler than the cap.